 The preparation of these financial statements requires management to make estimates and assumptions that affect the amounts of assets, liabilities and expenses reported in the financial statements.
 At the time of preparation of these financial statements, management believes the estimates and assumptions to be reasonable.
-The most significant items where estimates are used are for employee severance benefits and the useful life of tangible capital assets.
 Actual results could significantly differ from those estimated.
 Management estimates are reviewed periodically and, as adjustments become necessary, they are recorded in the financial statements in the year they become known.